UPDATED: 14th February 2020 – GG|’s review features are now live to all site members

 I have to admit, it’s incredibly satisfying marking a game from ‘playing’ to ‘beaten’ or ‘completed’ and seeing that coloured bar change colour!
 As someone who has a huge backlog of games to catch up on, I will be utilising GG| as much as I can to keep track of my progress playing through and completing games.

-UPDATE: Reviews are now live for Elite members of the site on mobile and desktop.
+UPDATE: Reviews are now live for all members of the site on mobile and desktop.
 Whilst I have yet to sit and share my thoughts on some games I’ve played this year, I did test out the new feature as soon as it was available and I already can’t wait click on a game and read reviews from users.
 The reviews sit nicely within the profile page, and there is also a dedicated page for each user’s reviews – so for example, if you click here you will a whole page with just my reviews.

 In the very near future, Charles will be rolling out subscription options to allow users to expand their GG| experience with extra features such as custom backdrops, the ability to pin lists, show off your Game of the Year or GOATs and much more.
 The screenshot below is of the current premium perks (subject to change) and I’m assured Charles has other premium features up his sleeve that will be introduced in the future.